 To give you an example of these two different programming paradigms, take a look at exercise #5 at 9 Beginner React JS Exercise Problems

 3. Read the docs

-In any new library you've decided to use, never skip reading the documentation.
-If you're just learning how to code, this is what I recommend you to learn doing - reading and making sense of the documentation of anything you're trying to learn.
+For any new library you've decided to use, never skip reading the documentation.
+If you're just learning how to code, I recommend you also learn how to read and make sense of the documentation of whatever you're trying to learn.

 At work, you'll be using a lot of libraries.
 You have to get comfortable learning how to use libraries by reading their documentation.
 You just have to 😉

 When I was a junior developer, I solely relied on Stack Overflow and tutorials.
 I was impatient and jumped straight to coding after scanning their documentation.
 This led to bad practices and lots of workarounds to force the library to do what I want.
 If only I read the docs, I would have implemented the logic better, because I knew the library better.
 No work arounds, no hacks.

 You'll learn exactly how to use the library in different use cases, its features, limitations, and the creators' recommendations on approaching different scenarios.